nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    >   - Marking of students with the same student name.
    >   - Marking of students with both student name field and student ID field.
    >   - Marking of students with case-insensitive student name.
+   >   - Marking of students using the index in list.
 7. Marking attendance based on tutorial group instead of student.
    > Currently, TAvigator supports a student having multiple tutorial groups, but attendance is marked based on the student only.
 As such, we plan to modify the `mark` command so that it takes in a `tg/` input, and attendance can be marked separately for each tutorial group the student belongs to.
 8. Better parsing of arguments.
    > Currently, adding invalid and redundant prefixes after commands will cause TAvigator to take the invalid prefix and its value as part of the value of the closest valid prefix. <br>
    > For example, `add n/Fu Yiqiao p/98765432 e/fyq@example.com id/ A1234567M t/G2 r/` returns an error message that: Tutorial Group IDs should be alphanumeric.
    > The correct error message that should be shown is: Invalid prefix r/ detected.
+9. Improved UI for attendance records
+   > Currently, it displays the attendance records in multiple lines and require scrolling, which makes it hard to view all information at a glance.
+   > We plan to improve the UI by either showing the attendance records using boxes instead, with colours differentiating the different status for their attendance, such as using green for present, red for absent and grey for unmarked.